 Clare Jay’s short stories and poetry have won prizes and appeared in anthologies, and she has tutored writing at university level.
 One of her most powerful memories is of nearly drowning in a turquoise swimming pool in a dream she had when she was three, which was what got her hooked on dream imagery.
-Her interest in dreams led her to an ongoing exploration of lucid dreaming and the development of dream-based techniques for entering the writer’s trance.
-Clare’s earliest academic research into lucid dreaming took place while she was studying for her undergraduate degree at Lancaster University.
-Her Creative Writing PhD with the University of Leeds (2007) focused on the connection between lucid dreaming and the writing process, and she leads ‘Dreamwriting’ workshops at international conferences and retreats, as well as Creativity Weekends and short story courses.
+In that dream, she realised she had a choice: she could stay in the dream and drown, or wake herself up by rolling out of bed.
+This early spark of lucidity and the intensely vivid dreamlife that unfolded throughout her childhood led her to an ongoing exploration of lucid dreaming and the development of dream-based techniques for entering the writer’s trance.
+Clare’s earliest academic research into lucid dreaming took place while she was studying for her undergraduate degree at Lancaster University, for which she received First Class honours.
+Her PhD with the University of Leeds (2007) focused on the connection between lucid dreaming and the writing process, and her academic articles, talks and interviews appear under the name of Dr Clare Johnson.
+Clare leads ‘Dreamwriting’ workshops at international conferences and retreats, as well as Creativity Weekends and short story courses.

 Literary agent: Jane Conway-Gordon